RonPieket/BinaryRelations/README.md

 arrays.
 Insertion and removal of elements in an array involves shifting everything between the point of insertion/removal and the end of the array.
 We built several AAA games with this tech, without running into performance issues.
-However, depending on the number elements in the array, the frequency of changes, and your CPU time budget, you may want to consider alternatives.
+However, depending on the number elements in your array, the frequency of changes, and your CPU time budget, you may want to consider alternatives.